Huerkan-Utan/devops-projekt/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com)-->
+This HomeLab was created to test out new IaC Tools and play with Docker and Orchestration.
+This is a Sanbox for privately testing new software or code!

 Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
+* Getting started wioth DevOps principles like: IaC, Automation, Deployment, Containerization,...
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
+* You shouldn't be doing the same tasks over and over in order to test new things in different VMs
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>
+In the future i plan to add a Github actions Pipeline to at firs act as a Linter.
+A Proper CI/CD pipe? maybe

 ### Built With